ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/5_create_newsletter_form.md

 Edit the Form block again.
 In the **Design** tab, select the **Newsletter Form View** and click **Submit**.

-The block remains unchanged, but the results will be visible when you add CSS styling.
+The block remains unchanged, but the results are visible when you add CSS styling.

 ### Change the field template